Mouth Sores in Cats

 Symptoms of stomatitis:

-Vitmain B, from a non-yeast source.
+Vitamin B, from a non-yeast source.
 Avoid using nutritional yeast products.
 This may make the cat more prone to mouth thrush (yeast infections, candida).
 You can use a human B complex vitamin (mixed into food) at half the human dose.
-Give a vitamin-B complex supplement after talking to a veterinarian.
+Give a vitamin-B complex supplement, after the cat has been diagnosed by a veterinarian.
 Studies report that an evening dose of vitamin-B12 helps to reduce mouth ulcers and it decreases recurring outbreaks.
-Though Vitamin-B12 was used exclucively in the studies, we recommend a B-complex supplement instead of an isolated B vitamin because other B vitamin deficiencies such as thiamine (vitamin-B1) and vitamin-B6 have also been linked to recurrent mouth ulcers.
+Though Vitamin-B12 was used exclusively in the studies, we recommend a B-complex supplement instead of an isolated B vitamin because other B vitamin deficiencies such as thiamine (vitamin-B1) and vitamin-B6 have also been linked to recurrent mouth ulcers.

 Alfalfa tablets or Bone meal (lead tested): To add additional calcium to help strengthen bone around the teeth.
 Cats: 1/4 teaspoon daily.